anthodamato/minijpa/minijpa-jdbc/README.md

 # minijpa-jdbc
-Library containing a Jdbc model to represent Sql entities and run Jdbc statements.
+Module containing a Jdbc model to represent Sql entities and run Jdbc statements.